When it comes to successful sports sponsorship campaigns, our thoughts are likely to turn immediately to Red Bull.

 With technology moving forward at lightning speed and checks potentially being placed on the brands that currently dominate the sports sponsorship market (i.e., gambling companies) it might be time for big tech to move assertively into the space.

-It’s already happening, of course – Google’s sponsorship of Major League Baseball looks set to specialise, with Google Assistant sponsoring the league, and there are rumours that Facebook could be considering sports sponsorship too.
+It’s already happening, of course – Google’s sponsorship of Major League Baseball looks set to specialize, with Google Assistant sponsoring the league, and there are rumors that Facebook could be considering sports sponsorship too.
 The future could see Virtual Reality or AI companies taking a leading role, which could open up exciting, tech-led activation opportunities.
-Watch this space.
+Watch this space and for any curiosities contact us at email@example.com